code-423n4/2023-03-neotokyo-findings/data/scokaf-Q.md

 ### Recommended Mitigation Steps

-We recommend defining constants for the above numbers used throughout the code.
+We recommend defining constants for the above numbers used throughout the code